Justine Larbalestier

 Filling out my top three is Cracker (the British one, obv.) and The Sandbaggers.

-3. Ben Payne Says:
+3. Ben Payne on #

 I never really got into American Gothic… found it a bit too religious-y… and TV shows where the central character is a kid tend to annoy me after a while:-)

-4. Malcolm Tredinnick Says:
+4. Malcolm Tredinnick on #

 I always find it hard to recommend shows (particularly) series to other people, since tastes and expectations vary so much — as does the quality of stories within a series, often.